ds5110/git-intro/conda.md

 ## 1. Install miniforge

-* Download the installer -- https://conda-forge.org/download/ and install as directed.
+* Download the installer -- https://conda-forge.org/download/ -- and install as directed.
   * I used the command-line install: `bash Miniforge3-$(uname)-$(uname -m).sh`
-  * minoforge includes Python 3.x and a minimal distribution of Python friends.
+  * miniforge includes Python 3.x and a minimal distribution of Python friends.
 * "Miniforge is the preferred conda-forge installer and includes conda, mamba, and their dependencies."
 * If you already have conda, then see: https://conda-forge.org/docs/user/transitioning_from_defaults/